 PEP needs to begin as soon as possible, within 72 hours after exposure, to be effective.

 For more information, see: HIV post exposure prophylaxis.

 Prevention of mother-to-child transmission of HIV

-Administration of HIV treatment to HIV-positive pregnant women during pregnancy and labour and after delivery, as well as to the newborn baby, dramatically reduces the risk of mother-to-baby transmission of HIV.
+The administration of HIV treatment to HIV-positive women during pregnancy, labour and after delivery, as well as to the newborn baby, reduces the risk of mother-to-baby transmission of HIV.

 - Handling blood and other body substances

 - Clean Needle Program